How AI Search Is Changing Who Gets Found — and What to Do About It

 The Traffic Shift Is Already Happening

 For businesses, this creates a new competitive dynamic.
-The businesses that get cited in AI answers capture attention before anyone clicks a link.
-The businesses that don’t get cited lose visibility they may have spent years building through traditional SEO.
+The businesses that get cited in AI answers capture attention early in the evaluation process.
+The businesses that do not get cited may still rank in classic search, but they miss the answer layer where more buyer research is happening.

 The Winner-Take-Most Dynamic